My Continuing Journey with the Feldenkrais Method

 The response is effortless, making effective use of self, and allows the possibility of failure.

 MC: There are so many surprises that occur when we’re playing: missed notes, awkward shifts, undesirable sound, etc. How we react physically and emotionally to these situations can be freeing or constricting, depending on having this ability or not.
 We have a reaction to making mistakes in our youth orchestra: we throw up our arms and say “how fascinating!” with a smile.
-I thing trying that is a great place to start!
+Trying that is a great place to start!

 Evenly Distributed Muscular Tone